You can receive support in many different ways. You can check out the FAQ, Email us questions, or check out our how-to pages (coming soon).

 We are constantly updating these methods with questions you ask.
 So if you don't find it listed already, please feel free to send us your request.

 In order to easily serve expansion of future operations please use the following server names when configuring your software.

 We recommend Mozilla for web browsing and email.

-A deeper dive into the day's most notable stories with The National's Jonathon Gatehouse.
+A closer look at the day's most notable stories with The National's Jonathon Gatehouse.

 Source: CBC | Top Stories News